quater/ansible-boto3/README.md

 ## Installation

-Do the following to install the lambda modules in your Ansible environment:
+Do the following to install the aws module in your Ansible environment:

 1. Clone this repository or download the ZIP file.